coop182/jquery.dfp.js/Readme.markdown

 <div class="adunit" data-adunit="Ad_unit_id" data-outofpage="true"></div>
 ```

-In order to identify an add unit on the page that is a video companion ad, set the data-companion attribute on that unit.
+In order to identify an ad unit on the page that is a video companion ad, set the data-companion attribute on that unit.

 ```html
 <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176" data-companion="true"></div>